 - recent stressful life events, such as a bereavement

-Even if you do not have any of these symptoms, having a baby is a life-changing event that can sometimes trigger depression.
+Even if you do not have any of these, having a baby is a life-changing event that can sometimes trigger depression.

-This is so they can offer you appropriate monitoring and treatment, if necessary.
+This is so they can offer you appropriate treatment.

 Myths about postnatal depression